 - The job placement must be in accordance with all Provincial and Federal Acts and Regulations.
 The employers must pay premiums to WorkSafe NB (if applicable).

-Employers who participate in the Work Ability Program must pay the individual hired and then subsequently submit wage claim forms for reimbursement to the Department of Post-Secondary Education, Training and Labour (PETL).
+Employers who participate in the Work Ability Program must pay the individual hired and then subsequently submit wage claim forms for reimbursement to the Department.
 Employers cannot withhold wages while waiting to be reimbursed by the Department.

 Employers are reimbursed on an hourly basis at a rate of minimum wage plus the employer’s share of benefits (CPP, EI and Vacation pay) for the duration of the placement.
 The wage reimbursement can be for up to a maximum of 40 hours per week.
 The duration of the job placement will depend on the employment action plan requirements.

-Employers interested in participating in the Work Ability Program can submit an Inventory Registration Application (see section ‘Forms and Packages’) to the appropriate PETL regional office.
+Employers interested in participating in the Work Ability Program can submit an Inventory Registration Application (see section ‘Forms’) to the appropriate department's regional office.
 A Program Officer will contact you when an individual requiring your type of job placement is referred by an Employment Counsellor/Case Manager.